Marijuana and/or Cannabis - also know as weed, pot, hashish, grass, refer, Mary Jane, ganja and more.

 - Potency and Concentrates

-Marijuana has changed over the years.
+Cannabis has changed over the years.

-The THC levels in marijuana today average about 13% compared to 3.75% in 1995, as reported by the Federal Drug Enforcement Agency (DEA).
+The THC levels in cannabis today average about 13% compared to 3.75% in 1995, as reported by the Federal Drug Enforcement Agency (DEA).
 Thus, today’s users are much more likely to experience the negative short-term and long-term side effects of marijuana use.
 High levels of THC without CBD to balance it result in negative impacts (bad highs, calls for emergency service, psychosis; see health section for more information).

 THC potency generally ranges anywhere from about 10% - 40% in the plant, and THC concentrates (see here) can range from 60% - 80% or more in some concentrate products.